soc-air/socair.github.io/pytorch/_posts/2019-09-15-DCGAN-using-PyTorch-CPP.md

 <img src="/assets/Cover-DCGAN.jpg"/>

-The authors (Soumith Chintala, Radford and Luke Metz) in this Seminal Paper on DCGANs introduced DCGANs to the world like this:
+The authors (Soumith Chintala, Radford and Luke Metz) in <a href="https://arxiv.org/pdf/1511.06434.pdf">this</a> Seminal Paper on DCGANs introduced DCGANs to the world like this:

 > We introduce a class of CNNs called deep convolutional generative adversarial networks (DCGANs), that have certain architectural constraints, and demonstrate that they are a strong candidate for unsupervised learning.
 Training on various image datasets, we show convincing evidence that our deep convolutional adversarial pair learns a hierarchy of representations from object parts to scenes in both the generator and discriminator.
 Additionally, we use the learned features for novel tasks - demonstrating their applicability as general image representations.

-Even though, the introduction to DCGANs is quite lucid, and here are some points to note:
+Even though, the introduction to DCGANs is quite lucid, but here are some points to note:

 1. DCGANs are a class of Convolutional Neural Networks.
 2. They are a strong candidate for Unsupervised Learning.